KSheeds1/Katie-Sheedy-Portfolio/README.md

 # Credits
 ## Content
 All content for the 'About', 'Portfolio', and 'Skills' sections was written by me.
+The CV provided in the footer was also written by me.

 ## Media
 **About-Me image:**